Seethalsasindran/Online-Learning-Website/README.md

 # Online-Learning-Website
-Created this website using dhango framework
+Created this website using django framework